-It’s that time of the year again—holiday season is upon us and festivities are in full swing.
+It’s that time of the year again— the holiday season is upon us and festivities are in full swing.
 Your B2B sales reps are working long hours to close last minute deals.
 And your marketing team is busy too—fully entrenched in holiday messaging and plans for the upcoming year.
 It seems like there’s not enough time in the day.

 Yet, there’s one last thing to consider before taking a well-deserved break for the holidays—corporate gift giving.
 There are many instances in the business world where holiday gifts are appropriate, welcomed, and even expected.
 But, it’s important to be cautious—corporate gift giving can go very wrong.

-Today, we give you some gift-giving pointers and advice to keep you on the right track this holiday season.
+Today, we talk corporate gift giving best practices to keep you on the right track this holiday season.
 Keep reading!

 Corporate Gift Giving Best Practices

 Whether you’re in charge of choosing the company gift or just looking for a way to thank your team, corporate gift giving is tricky territory.
 What’s appropriate?
 How much do I spend?
 What do my coworkers expect?
 Is this weird?